edgedb/edgedb-js/docs/querybuilder.rst

   For Yarn users, ``yarn edgeql-js`` will also work.

-You should see some output that looks like this.
+You'll see something like this.

 .. code-block:: bash